-One of the best phone interview tips is to always remember: A telephone interview is nothing more than a sniff test to judge whether or not you are worthy of an on-site interview.
+One of the best phone interview tips is to keep in mind that a telephone interview is nothing more than a sniff test to judge whether or not a job seeker is worthy of an on-site interview.

 Poor communication skills and lack of enthusiasm are the top two reasons people aren't hired.

-It's impossible for companies to know if you have these attributes just from reading your resume.
-But in 5 minutes, a good interviewer can pretty much zero in on this.
+It's impossible for employers to know if you have these attributes just from reading your resume; but, in 5 minutes a good interviewer can pretty much zero in on this.

 Phone interviews typically last 20-30 minutes.
 Usually the HR manager or an HR specialist will call you, but sometimes the hiring manager will call.

 On rare occasions, you will have a teleconference with HR and the department manager.

 This is usually a good sign that the powers-to-be are impressed with you.; otherwise, why would 2 people spend their time talking with you?

 You'll find managers and HR folks want to get right down to business and get this over with as quickly as possible.